How to Become a Computer and Information Research Scientist: Is It the Right Career for You?

 • Advanced Programming: Mastering programming languages like Python, Java, and C++ is crucial.
 A strong command over algorithms and data structures is also essential.

-• Mathematics: A deep understanding of mathematics, especially discrete math, statistics, and linear algebra, is fundamental to much of the work that CIRS do.
+• Mathematics: A deep understanding of mathematics, especially discrete math, statistics, and linear algebra, is fundamental to much of the work that a CIRS does.

 • Problem-Solving and Critical Thinking: Much of the job involves finding creative and novel solutions to complex problems, so honing your critical thinking skills is key.